S-ROLL/notebook.language/docs/speaking/part1/idea1.md

 - hectic schedule
 - burn the midnight oil
 - pull an all nighter to

+!!! example
+    There are several things that I really like about my major, but it doesn't mean there is no room for comparison, right?
+The exam-oriented curriculum can be overwhelming, and the heavy workload often leads to a hectic schedule.
+I sometimes have to burn the midnight oil, which can be really exhausting.
+If I could, I'd work on building skills to get through this time more easily.

 ### Do you like working in the morning/evening?
 - Morning vibe/morning person/riser